by Carol

 An elective in Africa is an amazing opportunity to see things that others have never seen, not even seasoned travellers.

-Africa is a large continent in every sense and we have some incredible countries for you to choose from for your elective in Africa.
+Africa is a large continent in every sense, and we have some incredible countries from which you can choose for your elective in Africa.

 World travel is one of the most valuable experiences a person can have.
-Living, working and experiencing another country and culture, delivers a perspective that is offered by no other experience.
+Living, working, and experiencing another country and culture delivers a perspective that no other experience offers.

-Typically a Work the World placement runs Monday to Friday (however if you want to experience weekend shifts, this is certainly something we can organise for you).
-Therefore outside of placement you’ll have plenty of time in the evenings and weekends to explore your chosen destination.
+Typically, Work the World healthcare placements in Africa run Monday to Friday (however if you want to experience weekend shifts, this is certainly something we can organise for you).
+Therefore, outside of placement, you’ll have plenty of time in the evenings and weekends to explore your chosen destination, whether it's an elective in Tanzania or an elective in Ghana.

-So how do you choose which country to pick for your elective in Africa?
-Get to know our Work the World African programmes...
+So, how do you choose which country to pick for your electives in Africa?
+Get to know our Work the World African programmes, including medical electives, nursing placements, and other healthcare placements across Africa.

 The stunning coast of Ghana